 Remote, mysterious, exotic, and breathtakingly beautiful, Tibet is a travel destination beyond compare.
 With its mighty ice-capped mountains, awe-inspiring lakes, unique and ancient culture, and friendly people, Tibet tours are worth every step of the distance and time taken to reach them.

-The famous Potala Palace, Jokhang Temple, and many chapels and pilgrim pathways are must-see sights, projecting a reverence affecting all visitors, regardless of their motivation for the trek to Tibet.
+The famous Potala Palace, Jokhang Temple, and many chapels and pilgrim pathways are must-see sights, projecting a reverence affecting all visitors, regardless of the motivation for their trek to Tibet.
 Undoubtedly, every day in Tibet is an adventure and the opportunity to create beautiful travel memories.

 Apart from the appeal of Lhasa and its many attractions, on our Tibet Tours any – or all – of the following can be arranged:

-- Potala Palace – A magnificent icon of Tibet, visiting the Potala Palace will be a travel memory you’ll always treasure.
+- Potala Palace – A magnificent icon of Tibet, visiting Potala Palace will be a travel memory you’ll always treasure.
 Apart from being a surprising example of architectural design, Potala Palace is a place where reverence meets wonder.
-Both pilgrims and travelers alike sense its reverence, regardless of where they’re from in the world.
+Both pilgrims and travelers alike sense its reverence, regardless of their origins.
 Formerly the residence of the Dalai Lama you’ll discover the history behind this sacred, mysterious palace, which dates back to the 7th century.

 - Norbulingka – Built originally on the site of a healing spring three kilometers west of the Potala Palace is the summer palace where the Dalai Lamas worked and lived during summer.
 Now the extensive residence has become a tourist attraction housing a large collection of Italian chandeliers, Ajanta frescoes, Tibetan carpets and murals of Buddha and previous Lamas.

-Our Tibet tours can be scheduled to align with the timing of important spiritual festivals.
-Be sure to inquire about the possibilities of this inclusion on your Tibet tour when you speak to our team.
+Our Tibet tours can be scheduled to align with the timing of important spiritual festivals in the region.
+Be sure to enquire about the possibilities of this inclusion on your Tibet tour when you speak to our team.